anaazam/anaazam.github.io/index.md

 ### Peer-Reviewed Publications
 Azam, A., Hendrickx, J., Adriaenssens, S. (2024). **Quality & Quantity.**
 [Estimating the prostitution population using online data: a single-registration approach for the Netherlands and Belgium.](https://doi.org/10.1007/s11135-024-01634-8)
-Cited by the Union of Sex Workers Organised for Independence in a meeting with Brussels policymakers, contributing to ongoing policy discussions on sex work reform.
+Cited by the Union of Sex Workers Organised for Independence in a meeting with Brussels policymakers, contributing to ongoing policy discussions on sex work reform

 Azam, A., Adriaenssens, S., Hendrickx, J. (2020). **European Societies.**
 [How Covid-19 affects prostitution markets in the Netherlands and Belgium: dynamics and vulnerabilities under a lockdown.](https://doi.org/10.1080/14616696.2020.1828978)
-Cited 37 times to date, with recognition in both peer-reviewed journals and broader media and policy platforms.
+Cited 37 times to date, with recognition in both peer-reviewed journals and broader media and policy platforms

 ---

 ### Statistics Canada Publications
 Azam, A., Wang, S. (2023).
 [Corporate profitability and inflation: 2017 to 2022.](https://www150.statcan.gc.ca/n1/en/catalogue/62F0014M2023004)
-Referenced by the Assistant Chief Statistician for the House of Commons’ Committee on Industry and Technology.
+Referenced by the Assistant Chief Statistician for the House of Commons’ Committee on Industry and Technology

 Azam, A. (2022).
 [Technical Guide for the Building Construction Price Index.](https://www150.statcan.gc.ca/n1/pub/62f0014m/62f0014m2022005-eng.htm)